ryanwilsond/belte/docs/HowItWorks/Binder.md

 function.

-To handle the main function, it checks for any declaration with the name main OR if it is run in interpreting mode (usually just used for the REPL) it creates a main function called $eval.
+To handle the main function, it checks for any declaration with the name main OR if it is run in interpreting mode (usually just used for the Repl) it creates a main function called $eval.
 This serves as the entry point to a file.
 If no main or $eval function is present, the file is run top to bottom like a script (by enclosing the entire file contents into a new main function).